Matszwe02/GcodeTools/README.md

 2: Arc moves currently automatically translate to G1 moves

 - ✅ Fully supported
-- ❌ Not supported
+- ❌ Not supported, limited by slicer
-- 🔜 Partially supported, to be implemented
+- 🔜 To be implemented
 - ➖ Partially supported, limited by slicer